postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-installation.md

 ## Windows installation

 Run the following commands to install the Postman CLI for Windows.
 This will download an install script and run it.
-The install script creates a `C:\Postman CLI` directory if it does not exist yet, then installs a `postman` binary there.
-The install script also adds `C:\Postman CLI` to the `PATH` environment variable.
+The install script creates a `%USERPROFILE%\AppData\Local\Postman CLI` directory if it does not exist yet, then installs a `postman` binary there.
+The install script also adds `%USERPROFILE%\AppData\Local\Postman CLI` to the `PATH` environment variable.

 Download and run the installation script for your platform from the [download page](https://www.postman.com/downloads/) or with the appropriate script below: